"Let us remember: one book, one pen, one child, and one teacher can change the world."

 At Ewyas Harold, all pupils have a daily English lesson which is carefully planned and differentiated to ensure that children are able to build upon prior knowledge and make good progress in reading, writing and spoken language.
 In addition to this, some children will receive additional intervention in English to support them to make accelerated progress or to close the gap in learning if required.
 Interventions are planned by teachers and support staff and are monitored closely to ensure that progress is tracked and next steps are planned for.

 In Key Stage 1 and 2, Reading for Meaning is taught each day.
 Whole class reading sessions are carefully planned to ensure that pupils are provided with opportunities to develop their comprehension, inference and thinking skills, as well as reading fluency and expression.
 Reading for Meaning provides children with thinking time to explore author techniques, themes and plots within texts as well as the vocabulary used and the impact on the reader.

-Pupils take home banded books at their level each day, using a variety of reading schemes, including Bug Club, Barrington Stoke and Dandelion Launchers.
+At Ewyas Harold Primary school we follow the Bug Club scheme for reading, each pupil takes home a banded books at their level.
 A dialogue with home is encouraged as teachers record comments about a reading session in children’s Home Reading record.
 Parents are also encouraged to record when they have read at home in these records.
 Incentives are given to those children who read regularly, including certificates and prizes.

 A love of reading is fostered in many ways, including story sessions, recommendations from staff, stories read by staff online, World Book Day and library trips so that children are immersed in literature.
 Each class has a shared class reading for meaning book, which is read every day, linked to the year group’s English sessions, to encourage reading for pleasure.
 Classes are able to visit the school library weekly and borrow books in addition to reading books sent home.
 We have our own library to encourage children to select books and share stories together.